Kingdom of Luwu: Economy

 Unlike other Bugis polities in South Sulawesi which based its economy on rice production and trade, Luwu was known to be a center of metalwork, especially iron, whose ore were both imported and extracted locally iron ore.
 Luwu's prestige, which came through iron mining activities and ironware exports in the past, led to the island on which Luwu existed to be known as Sulawesi, or 'iron island'.

 In addition, Luwu seemed to base its economy on arboriculture (or forest produces) exports.
 Dammar gum, rattan, ebony, gaharu, and mangrove timbers were thought as resources extracted upland, then exported via Luwu's port on the Gulf of Bone.

+Rulers of Luwu

+Rulers of Luwu used the title Datu Mappanjunge' ri Luwu which means "Datu who has an umbrella in Luwu" or "Datu that covered Luwu", shortened to Datu Luwu, Pajung Luwu, or Pajunge'.